kjetilho/rl-bareos/README.md

 `params` is the hash passed by the user as `preset_params`.
 The preset is free to specify its format and content.

+A normal job exports a `bareos::job_define` which `bareos::server` picks up.
+When a _preset_ is used, exporting that declaration must be done by its define.

-The exported job should be declared like this:
+This should be done like this:

     $_jobdef = $jobdef ? { '' => 'WidgetJob', default => $jobdef }
     @@bareos::job_definition {